Limited Memory Covariance Matrix Adaptation Evolution Strategy (LMCMAES)

 Note

-For perhaps better performance, please use its lateset version called LMCMA.
-Here we include it mainly for benchmarking purpose.
+For perhaps better performance, please first use its lateset version called LMCMA.
+Here we include it mainly for a benchmarking purpose.

 - Parameters: